WSU-CptS-322-Fall-2023/termproject-cougcoders/documents/DesignDocument.md

 The role of the Model in our system design structure is to manage fundamental behaviors and data of the application.
 It can request information from the database and also change that very information stored in said database.
 Model is the functional core, essentially the data and data-management of the application.

-  * User - The User table model hold the faculty and student model common traits.
+  * User - The User table model holds the faculty and student model common traits.
     - `id` - The sequential, auto-incrementing primary key for the user
     - `email` - The user's WSU email
     - `password_hash` - The hash of the user's password in the database